Ohtani, McCullers duel into late innings, Astros beat Angels - WTMJ

 AP Sports Writer

+HOUSTON (AP) — From pitching to hitting to playing right field, Shohei Ohtani did a little bit of everything for the Los Angeles Angels on Tuesday night.

+But a strong performance from Lance McCullers Jr. combined with a late surge by Houston’s offense kept the Angels and their two-way star from getting a win.

-HOUSTON (AP) — Shohei Ohtani struck out 10 in an impressive duel with Lance McCullers Jr., and the Houston Astros broke loose against the Angels’ bullpen to beat Los Angeles 5-1 Tuesday night.
+Ohtani struck out 10 in an impressive duel with McCullers, and the Astros broke loose against the Angels’ bullpen to beat the Angels 5-1.

 Ohtani batted second and went 1 for 4, striking out twice.